View All Vacancies

 For an informal discussion about the role, please get in touch with Stewart Kember, Graduate Academy Manager: firstname.lastname@example.org.

-This is a full-time fixed term post until December 2020 and is part-financed by the European Regional Development Fund.
+These are full-time fixed term posts until December 2020, starting March – June 2018.
+These posts are part-financed by the European Regional Development Fund. .
 The post is advertised subject to final funders approval.

 We particularly welcome applications from women for this role in order to increase our staff diversity in this part of the University.